Project Title: Molecular Mechanisms of Protective Immunity and T Cell-targeted Vaccine Design

 Applicants should have a recent Ph.D., M.D./Ph.D., or an equivalent graduate degree (acquired within 5 years) and a first author publication in a peer-reviewed journal.
 Talented individuals with background and continued interest in mouse or human immunology and genetics are encouraged to apply.
 We seek an individual who is highly motivated, creative and independent quick learner with a strong work ethic, excellent organizational, writing and communication skills, and critical thinking abilities.

 For additional information, visit

-Qualified candidates should send their CV; a a statement of previous, current and future research interests and career goals; and at least three references to Dr. Sebastian Joyce, by email to
+Qualified candidates should send their application with a cover letter stating research interests and career goals, full CV, and contact information for three references directly to Dr. Sebastian Joyce, by email to

 Vanderbilt University is an Equal Opportunity Employers.

 Disciplines: Immunology, Biochemistry, Cell Biology, Genetics, Molecular Biology